Day 1 – Arrival, to the Desert

 Returning to the Galilee, today we explore Jesus’ hometown – Nazareth .
-Strolling through the local market we visit the Church of Annunciation (Luke 1), the Synagogue church (Luke 4), and S. Gabriel church next to “Mary’s well“.
+Strolling through the local market we visit the Church of Annunciation (Luke 1), its Archaeological Museum , the Synagogue church (Luke 4), and S. Gabriel church next to “Mary’s Well “.

 This day is devoted to exploring Holy Christian sites around the Sea of Galilee.
 We start with a visit to the first century synagogue discovered in Magdala , hometown of Mary Magdalene.
 We continue to the exhibition of the 2000 year old wooden boat at Ginosar “Sea of Galilee Boat“ , from where we can also go for a Sail on the Sea of Galilee .

 After lunch in a local fish restaurant, we drive to Kursi , site of the swine miracle (Matthew 8), and tour Capernaum .
 We end the day at the Mount of Beatitudes , Where by Catholic tradition Jesus stated the “Sermon on the mount” (Matthew 5).

 We continue to explore the vicinity of the Sea of Galilee by visiting the Church of the Multiplication of Loaves and fishes (Luke 9), and the nearby “Church of the Primacy of Peter” (John 21).
 Next we ascend to the Golan Heights , on the possible historical route Paul took to Damascus (Acts 9).